sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 get_slot(self):
 ```
-    Retrieves the platform vendor's slot number of the module
+    Retrieves the DPU ID in case of smartswitch

     Returns:
         An integer, indicating the slot number Ex: 0:SWITCH, 1:DPU1, X:DPUX